liquibase/liquibase/README.md

 - MySQL/MariaDB: Problems with default values for DATE columns, snapshot problems (constraints seem to be snapshotted as deferrable, which is a functionality not present in MySQL/MariaDB AFAIK).
 - MSSQL Server 2016 (Express): Minor problems in snapshotting (changed column order), some problems with default values relating to DATE/DATETIME etc. columns
-- Oracle Database: one integration tests in the snapshotting area fails

 Unstable:
 - H2 (integration test crashes VM with current JDBC driver, multiple failing integration tests)
+- Sybase AS Anywhere (work started, but several SQL generators are broken; needs considerable work to get it back again)
+- IBM Informix (work started, but several SQL generators are broken; needs considerable work to get it back again)

 Untested/Work not started yet:
-- Sybase AS Anywhere
 - Sybase AS
-- IBM Informix
 - Microsoft SQL Server (in case-sensitive mode)
 - Microsoft SQL Server (via JTDS driver)
 - SQLite